Are you searching for a phrase like “sell my business” or for reviews of the best business brokers for selling your business?

 2. Woodbridge International

-Woodbridge works with businesses that earn $5 million to $250 million yearly.
+Woodbridge International is a more traditional business broker.
+This firm works with businesses that earn $5 million to $250 million yearly.
 They have been in business for over 25 years and have 21 U.S. and international office locations.
-They have a unique process where they work with their database of well over 350,000 potential buyers, narrowing the list down to around 15,000.
-In order to get the highest price for your business, they have a 150-day auction process that creates a set closing date for the sale.
+They have a 150-day “auction process” that promotes you to a large audience while creating a set closing date for the sale.
 They have three partners who work your business through the entire process of marketing, underwriting and closing the sale.
-They provide you a two-day seller workshop and create a video that helps sell your business.
+They will also provide you with a two-day seller workshop and create a video that helps sell your business.

 1764 Litchfield Turnpike, Suite 250